OpenSSL Troubleshooting: Fixing the unable to get local issuer certificate

 # ca_cert_file = '/Applications/ServBay/package/common/openssl/1.1.1u/cacert.pem'

-# Create a default SSL context and specify CA file
+# Create a default SSL context using the CA file

 context = ssl.create_default_context(cafile=ca_cert_file)